 DePaulo also recommends talking about who is responsible for the debt.
-“It’s never too early to discuss how your family is paying for school, including who is responsible for paying back any student loans,” he said.
+“It’s never too early to discuss how your family is paying for school, including who is responsible for paying back any student loans,” he says.
 “It can be an emotional conversation, but it’s important for students to understand how the bills for school are being paid.”

 It’s all too easy to take out more than you need and end up in debt for decades.
 By understanding what repayment will look like, you’ll be more prepared to deal with it.
 Plus, you can search for ways to minimize student loans, whether by applying for scholarships or choosing a low-cost college.

 Along with Math and English, financial literacy for teens should be a priority.
 Without understanding how to manage money, you could have trouble taking care of yourself after graduation.

 Plus, you could end up with massive student loan debt and no clear sense of how to pay it back.
 But by learning financial lessons early, you’ll set yourself up for success in the years to come.

 Need a student loan?Here are our top student loan lenders of 2022!